gith1t/Final-t.Port-Scanner/README.md

 Result: Displays open ports in real time.
 Summarizes the list of open ports after the scan is complete.

 Usage: Run the code.
-Enter the IP address (e.g. 192.168.1.1).
-Specify the range of ports to scan (e.g. 1 to 1000).
+Enter the IP address (192.168.1.1).
+Specify the range of ports to scan ( 1 to 1000).
 The program will report which ports are open.